-With an easy setup and a wide variety of servers, Nord offers users the ability to have six simultaneous connections on a trusted and reliable service with excellent customer support.
+With an easy setup and a wide variety of servers, Nord offers the ability to have six simultaneous connections on a trusted and reliable service with excellent customer support.

 The software is compatible with most operating systems and mobile devices, which offers flexibility and security for all of your day-to-day needs.
 Overall this is a great choice for casual web-browsing and surfing.

 IPVanish’s virtual private network is one of the best available.
-The service offers users one of the most streamlined and efficient experiences around, no matter what their location.
+The service offers one of the most streamlined and efficient experiences around, no matter what their location.
 Users can log in from anywhere around the world and experience the same fast speeds and quality servers.
 IPVanish offers subscriptions at a very low price, with options to personalize IP locations and secure your Wi-Fi connection from hackers.